ilyichv/hookagain/CONTRIBUTING.md

 ## Need help?

-- Open a [discussion](https://github.com/ilyichv/hook.again/discussions) for questions
+- Open a [discussion](https://github.com/ilyichv/hookagain/discussions) for questions
-- Open an [issue](https://github.com/ilyichv/hook.again/issues) for bugs
+- Open an [issue](https://github.com/ilyichv/hookagain/issues) for bugs
-- Submit a [pull request](https://github.com/ilyichv/hook.again/pulls) with improvements
+- Submit a [pull request](https://github.com/ilyichv/hookagain/pulls) with improvements

 ## License

-By contributing to hook.again, you agree that your contributions will be licensed under its MIT license.
+By contributing to hookagain, you agree that your contributions will be licensed under its MIT license.